-The main capital expenditures for the year ended December 31, 2021 related to further expenditure within the O&P North America segment on a debottleneck project at the Chocolate Bayou, USA site and expenditure on a SAP system upgrade.
-The main capital expenditures in the O&P Europe segment were at the Koln, Germany site on completion of the cogeneration project and the life cycle cracker project, together with turnaround spend at the Lillo, Belgium and Koln, Germany sites.
-The main expenditure in the Chemical Intermediates segment was further growth expenditure by the Phenol business on the new cumene unit project at Marl, Germany and new Phenol terminal at Pasadena, USA together with turnaround spend at the Mobile, USA site.
-There was further growth expenditure by the Oligomers business on the LAO and PAO platforms and barge dock at the Chocolate Bayou, USA site.
-There was also expenditure within the Oxide business on a planned turnaround and catalyst change at the Koln, Germany site and planned turnarounds at the Antwerp, Belgium and Hull, UK sites.
+The main capital expenditures for the year ended December 31, 2021 related to further expenditure within the O&P North America segment on a debottleneck project at the Chocolate Bayou, United States site and expenditure on an SAP system upgrade.
+The main capital expenditures in the O&P Europe segment were at the Köln, Germany site on completion of the cogeneration project and the lifecycle cracker project, together with turnaround spend at the Lillo, Belgium and Köln, Germany sites.
+The main expenditure in the Chemical Intermediates segment was further growth expenditure by the Phenol business on the new cumene unit project at Marl, Germany and new Phenol terminal at Pasadena, United States together with turnaround spend at the site in Mobile, United States.
+There was further growth expenditure by the Oligomers business on the LAO and PAO platforms and barge dock at the site in Chocolate Bayou, United States.
+There was also expenditure within the Oxide business on a planned turnaround and catalyst change at the Köln, Germany site and planned turnarounds at the Antwerp, Belgium and Hull, UK sites.
 The remaining capital expenditure related primarily to sustenance expenditure.